 - A. Duty to Notify of Pending Disciplinary Actions.
-Upon receiving notice from any jurisdiction that a disciplinary authority has found probable cause to believe conduct warranting discipline has occurred, an attorney must promptly notify the Chief Judge of the matter and provide copies of documents issued in that action. - B. Duty to Notify of Discipline Imposed in Another Jurisdiction.
-Upon notice of the imposition of discipline in any jurisdiction, an attorney must promptly notify the Chief Judge of the matter and provide copies of documents imposing discipline. - C. Show-Cause Order.
-Upon receiving notice of imposition of discipline in another jurisdiction, the Chief Judge must issue a show-cause order to the disciplined attorney.
-The order must include:
+Upon receiving notice from any jurisdiction that a disciplinary authority has found probable cause to believe conduct warranting discipline has occurred, an attorney must promptly notify the Clerk of Court of the matter and provide copies of documents issued in that action. - B. Duty to Notify Clerk of Discipline Imposed in Another Jurisdiction.
+Upon notice of the imposition of discipline in any jurisdiction, an attorney must promptly notify the Clerk of Court of the matter and provide copies of documents imposing discipline.
+Failure to comply with this requirement waives the right to object to imposition of reciprocal discipline in this Court. - C. Show-Cause Order.
+Upon receiving notice of imposition of discipline in another jurisdiction, the Disciplinary Judge will issue a show-cause order to the disciplined attorney.
+The order will include: - i. a copy of any information received directly from the disciplining jurisdiction; - ii. an opportunity to show cause in no less than 21 days why the same discipline should not be imposed in this Court;

-- i. a copy of any information received directly from the disciplining jurisdiction; - ii. an opportunity to show cause in no less than 30 days why the same discipline should not be imposed in this Court; - iii. a requirement that the attorney either produce a certified copy of the record from the other jurisdiction or show why the record is not required; and - iv. a notice that failure to respond will result in imposition of reciprocal discipline without further notice. - D. Response by Attorney; Findings; Order. - i.
-After considering the attorney's response, the Chief Judge must impose identical discipline unless: - (a) the attorney was deprived of fair notice or a fair opportunity to be heard in the other jurisdiction; - (b) the proof establishing the misconduct was so unreliable or lacking as to make a finding of misconduct insupportable; or - (c) other substantial reasons counsel against acceptance of the other jurisdiction's conclusions. - ii.
-If the Chief Judge declines to impose identical discipline, lesser discipline may be imposed, or the matter may be continued under subsections (3) or (4) or closed without imposition of discipline. - iii.
-Failure to Respond.
-If the attorney does not respond, the identical discipline will be imposed, and the matter may be continued under subsections (3) or (4).
+- iii. a requirement that the attorney either produce a certified copy of the record from the other jurisdiction or show why the record is not required; and - iv. a notice that failure to respond will result in imposition of reciprocal discipline without further notice; and, - v. if the Disciplinary Judge did not receive notice from the attorney under 2(B), notice that the attorney may be deemed to have waived the right to object. - D. Response by Attorney; Findings; Order. - i.
+Failure to Respond or Comply.
+If the Disciplinary Judge finds the attorney did not respond to the show-cause order or did not comply with 2(B), the identical discipline will be imposed and the matter may be continued under subsections (3) or (4). - ii.
+After considering the attorney's response, the Disciplinary Judge will impose identical discipline unless: - (a) the attorney was deprived of fair notice or a fair opportunity to be heard in the other jurisdiction; - (b) the proof establishing the misconduct was so unreliable or lacking as to make a finding of misconduct insupportable; or - (c) other substantial reasons counsel against acceptance of the other jurisdiction's conclusions. - iii.
+If the Disciplinary Judge declines to impose identical discipline, lesser discipline may be imposed, or the matter may be continued under subsections (3) or (4) or closed without imposition of discipline.